darius/cant/guide.md

 yo (dawg): ...result...
 ```

-You can also break into the debugger at any point in your code by
+You can also break into the debugger from any point in your code by
 calling `avast`, as in `(avast (dawg))` or just `(avast)`.
 In the
 former case it displays the value of `(dawg)` before the debugger
 prompt.